Where Was Halloweentown Filmed? 1998 Movie Filming Locations

 Scappoose, Oregon

-The Cromwell House (where Gwen and the kids live in the mortal realm) is in Scappoose and filming took place at 33244 Southwest Sequoia Street, Scappoose, Oregon.
+The Cromwell House, where Gwen and the kids live in the mortal realm, is located in the city of Scappoose in Columbia County, Oregon.
+Filming of several scenes exactly took place at 33244 Southwest Sequoia Street, Scappoose, Oregon.

 Read More: Where Was Love And Monsters Filmed?